November 04, 2019 at 9:40 AM

 The New Ford Focus – 2018 to present

-And this bring us to the current model of Ford Focus, now into its fourth generation!
+And this bring us to the current model, the new Ford Focus, now into its fourth generation!

 The design across the new range is sportier than in previous models, which gives it a strong look against cars in its price range, and some of the competitors from Prestige brands.
 The car also features a host of new technologies, including the Sync 3 infotainment system, FordPass Connect and CoPilot360 driver assistance.